metabase/metabase/docs/administration-guide/15-whitelabeling.md

 ### Change the color palette
 You can customize the colors that Metabase uses throughout the app:
 * **Primary color:** by default, this is the lovely blue that is used for the nav bar, links, buttons, and more.
+* **Nav bar color:** you can optionally specify a separate color for the nav bar; otherwise it defaults to the Primary color.
 * **Accent colors:** these are the colors that are used for some icons, secondary buttons, elements of the graphical query builder, and chart colors.
 * **Additional chart colors:** as the name implies, these are additional colors that are included in the charting options to give your lines, bars, and pie slices some extra pizazz.

+---

+## Next: editing your metadata
+Taking just a few minutes to edit and add info to your database’s metadata can greatly enhance your experience with Metabase.
+Let’s learn [how to edit your metadata](09-setting-up-slack.md).